Football news: UEFA Nations League is coming home

 "There were conversations I needed to have.
 People I couldn’t just spring this on.
 The hardest conversations were the ones with Mum and Dad.
 This was their story, too, wasn’t it?
 They’d been there from the start, however much sometimes I’d tried to push them away.
 This man had been a part of their lives as well as the lives of their children.
 I wasn’t judging them but I was afraid that other people might.
 I understood the pain and guilt they felt as parents but I’ll never really know how they dealt with that grief and anger together, how they found the strength not to be destroyed by Barry Bennell."

-The incredibly sad, but equally important, words of Andy Woodward, a victim a child sexual abuse by disgraced football coach Barry Bennell.
+The incredibly sad, but equally important, words of Andy Woodward, a victim of child sexual abuse by disgraced football coach Barry Bennell.
 Read an extract from his new book at the Guardian.

 COMING UP...